jvcmtr/GodotRpgProject2025/_docs/Estudo/_failedAproaches/AttributeConvenience/IAttribute_Convenience.md

 # Exemplos de Utilização
 Esta Interface permite que você trate o seu atributo como um Numero.

+## ⚠️ Not complete.
+> There still a lot of not mapped edgecases and the objective of this interface is not clear.
+> The use is not intuitive and standartized, It causes more problems than adds convenience

+### DO NO USE
+but here it is anyway:

 > **⚠️ Be carefull when doing assignment. with the exception of `+=` and `-=`, all assignments will reset your attributes !!!**

 ### Managing Modifiers